Gawasinspire/Linux_brushups/System_Administration/need_correct/Process_management.md

 Run process even after exit =
 nohup process & OR = nohup process > /dev/null 2>&1 &

-pkill

-processing priority = nice

-process monitoring = top

-list process = ps
+> commands:

+    - pkill  #process kill using pid

+    - nice  #processing priority
+            -

+    - top #process monitoring

+    - ps  #list live processes

-sleep 5seconds  = sleep 5
+    - sleep 5 #sleep 5seconds

-jobs

-bg

-fg

-nohup
+    - jobs  # list bg process

+    - bg    # set it to background and give the prompt to me

+    - fg    # run the jobs in fg and take the prompt to you

+    - nohup   # instruct what to do with signals